anhinga/julia-gif-art/README.md

-# julia-gif-art
-animations programmed in julia
+# animations programmed in julia

+animated gifs sometimes get fairly large

+I'll share some here, and also try to explore other forms